Lake Conroe: Situation

 Significant boat traffic at dusk on Independence Day.

 The lake runs through classic East Texas Piney Woods forests.
 Water quality is generally good, with an average depth of 20.5 ft, and a maximum depth of 75 ft.
 The controlling authority of the lake is the San Jacinto River Authority.
 The City of Houston owns a two-thirds interest in the lake; the SJRA owns one-third.

 The lake extends about 21 mi in length and covers 20118 acres with 5000 acres in Sam Houston National Forest and capacity of 430,260 acre.ft.
-Lake Conroe was conceived in 1970 as an alternative water supply for the City of Houston.
+The lake was conceived in 1970 as an alternative water supply for the City of Houston.
+Alternative names including Honea Reservoir and Conroe Lake were considered, with Lake Conroe decided as the official name.
 The lake was completed in January 1973; it was filled on October 31, 1973.

 A few celebrities, such as Rudy Tomjanovich, Roger Clemens, Aaron Gray, Colin Edwards, and Lieutenant Governor Dan Patrick have residences in the Lake Conroe area.